rhomobile/rhomobile-docs/docs/en/edge/rhoconnectapi/source-adapter-model-api-ruby.md

 	end

 ## search

-Search your backend based on params and build a hash of hashes (optional).
+Search your back-end based on params and build a hash of hashes (optional).
 Similar to query, however the master document accumulates the data in `@result` instead of replacing when it runs.

 	:::ruby
 	def search(params)